edgedb/edgedb/docs/clients/rust/queryable_alternatives.rst

       id
       } filter .username = <str>$0;";

-  // If we know there will only be one result we can use query_single_json;
+  // Can use query_single_json if we know there will only be one result;
   // otherwise query_json which returns a map of json let json_res = client
       .query_single_json(query, &("SomeUserName",))